SIDDHARTH107/SQL_CarDekho/README.md

-# Second Hand Car Dealer
+# Second-Hand Car Dealer

+## Process
+- Loaded Schema using CREATE command
+- Imported CSV file to MySQL
+- Executed cars schema using USE command
+- Performed different SQL queries to solve the problem

 ## Screenshots/Outputs